kevin91liu/COMS4180/prog1/readme.md

    * ```server port``` should be the same port value you specified in step 5.
    * ```password``` must be a 16-character alphanumeric string.
 It will act as the AES block cipher's secret key
    * ```filename``` is the name of the file that the client is encrypting, signing, and sending to the server.
 It must be in the same directory as client.py.
    * ```client key filename``` should be a file that contains the client's public and private RSA keys.
-You can use ```client_key.pem```, generated in step 4, or another file of your choosing as long as it contains a public/private RSA key pair in .PEM format
+You can use ```client_key.pem```, generated above, or another file of your choosing as long as it contains a public/private RSA key pair in .PEM format
    * ```server public key filename``` should be a file that contains the server's public RSA key.
-You can use ```server_public_key.pem```, generated in step 3, or another file of your choosing as long as it contains a public RSA key in .PEM format.
+You can use ```server_public_key.pem```, generated above, or another file of your choosing as long as it contains a public RSA key in .PEM format.

    Example: ```python client.py localhost 2000 aaaabbbbccccdddd img.png client_key.pem server_public_key.pem```